blueguy42/Tucil-1-Stima/README.md

 * [Contact](#contact)

 ## General Information
-This simple program written in C solves a word search puzzle by brute-force algorithm.
+This simple program written in C solves a word search puzzle by brute force algorithm.
 It first reads through a given text file input containing the puzzle matrix and keywords to find.
 Then, it traverses through all the puzzle letters one-by-one.
 If the first letter is correct, it then checks for all the 8 wind directions (East, South-East, South, etc.) for all the remaining letters.

 A simple heuristic optimization is made to better the search and to address the issue of out of bounds checking, by evaluating indices only up until length `n - m + 1` where n is the length of row/column and m is the length of a word.

 ## Setup and Requirements
 A system with a Windows OS is recommended.
-Running in a Linux-based system requires the input `.txt` files to be made from scratch in a Linux text editor because of the difference between a Windows to Linux newline.
+Running in a Linux-based system requires the input `.txt` files to be made from scratch in a Linux text editor because of the difference between a Windows and Linux newline.

 No additional requirements are needed to run the executable program file, but the <b>GCC compiler</b> is needed to re-compile the `main.c` file.
 To re-compile the program, simply run `compile.bat`.